ababoude/BillWordFinder/README.md

 - **Bruteforce Mystery URL**:
   - Checks for the existence of files at a specific URL for each word.
   - Displays whether the file exists or not (using HEAD requests). 📁✅

+- **Bruteforce Computer codes**:
+  - Sends POST requests with words to a specified URL.
+  - Displays results based on HTTP response codes (404 for not found, 500 for internal server error, etc.). 🚫🔍

 ## Prerequisites 🛠️